-- In a large bowl whisk together flour, sugar, baking powder and salt.
-Cut in butter with a pastry blender, add milk and egg.
-Mix quickly together, move to a lightly floured flat surface, and knead lightly until dough comes together (dough might be too sticky, if so add a little more flour until it is just manageable, it must remain soft and a little sticky).
+- In a large bowl whisk together the flour, sugar, baking powder and salt.
+Add the butter and mix with a fork.
+Add the milk and egg, and quickly mix together, move to a lightly floured flat surface, and knead lightly until dough comes together (dough might be too sticky, if so add a little more flour until it is just manageable, it must remain soft and a little sticky).
 Wrap in plastic and refrigerate while you make the apple pie filling.

 - APPLE PIE FILLING

-- In a small pot add small diced apples, cinnamon, brown sugar, corn starch and water, stir to combine, heat on low heat until thickened, approximately 15 minutes.
+- In a small pot add the small diced apples, cinnamon, brown sugar, corn starch and water, stir to combine, heat on low heat until thickened, approximately 10 minutes.
 Remove from heat and let cool.

 - VANILLA GLAZE

 - In a small bowl whisk together powdered sugar, vanilla and cream, whisk until smooth (if you like it thinner add more cream).
 Drizzle over turnovers before serving.